 The most popular recipe on my blog, this Bok Choy Soup remains a personal favorite thanks to its delicious simplicity.
-If you love simple soup and bok choy you may also enjoy Udon Noodle Soup with Bok Choy and Poached Egg.Jump to Recipe
+If you love this bok choy soup you may also enjoy Homemade Chicken Noodle Soup, Kimchi Ramen Noodle Soup, or this fast and healthy 10 Minute Garlic Bok Choy Recipe.

 Some of you may be wondering…why?

-WHAT MAKES THIS GINGER GARLIC NOODLE SOUP WITH BOK CHOY SO GOOD?
+WHY THIS IS THE BEST GINGER GARLIC NOODLE SOUP WITH BOK CHOY

 - It tastes a lot like Phở.
 Ok, I know, this is basically the same as what I said above.
-But it deserves two points because it kinda blows in mind a little.
+But it deserves two points because it kinda blows my mind a little.

 - It’s like chicken noodle soup…but better.